 Pathways Development Lead & Program Manager

-He is a devoted fan of reading, running, tennis, the Giants and 49ers, but spends most of his free time chasing around his two kids.
+He is a devoted fan of reading, running, tennis, the Giants and 49ers, and spends much of his free time driving his kids to practices across town.

 Michael graduated from UC Davis with a BS in Genetics and holds California Administrative and Life Sciences Teaching credentials.